William de Ferrers, 4th Earl of Derby: Life

 De Ferrers was allowed to retain the royal castles of Bolsover, Peak and Horston (Horsley) until the King's 14th birthday.
 The latter had been given to him in 1215 as a residence for his wife, during his planned absence with the King on Crusade. and the Earl was among those who made representation to the King, which would in 1258 lead to the Provisions of Oxford.

 Henry reached his fourteenth birthday in 1222 and his administration sought to recover the three royal castles, to de Ferrers' indignation.
 In 1254 they would pass to Edward I, Henry's son, exacerbating Robert's, the sixth earl, resentment against the prince.

+In 1223 King Henry III granted William with the "castle of Lancaster with the county and honour of Lancaster".
+They would be lost to the crown in the rebellion of his grandson Robert in 1267.

 William was one of those nobles who were jealous of the rising power of the king's favourites.
 In 1227 he was one of the earls who rose against the king on behalf of his brother Richard and made him restore the forest charters, and in 1237 he was one of the three counsellors forced on the king by the barons.
 His influence had by this time been further increased by the death, in 1232, of the earl of Chester, whose sister, his wife, inherited a vast estate between the Ribble and the Mersey.

-William was married to Agnes of Chester, sister of Ranulph de Blondeville, 4th Earl of Chester, for 55 years.
+William was married to Alice of Chester, sister of Ranulph de Blondeville, 4th Earl of Chester, for 55 years.
 As the Earl advanced in years he became a martyr to severe attacks of the gout, a disease which terminated his life in the year 1247.
 He was succeeded by his elder son, also William, the Fifth Earl of Derby.